c42f/MicroLogging.jl/README.md

 For design discussion see the Julep - https://github.com/JuliaLang/Juleps/pull/30/files

-Logging should be useful and pleasant for the average package developer, but should meet the efficiency and flexibility demands of production deployment.
-`MicroLogging` sets out to achieve both of these things in one interface.
+Logging should be useful and pleasant for the average user and package developer, but should meet the efficiency and flexibility demands of production deployment.  `MicroLogging` sets out to achieve both of these things in one interface.

 ## Install